 What will Inner Sydney High School look like?

+Images on this website show the look of the new school.
 A design excellence competition was conducted to select a preferred concept design and head design consultant.
 On 27 April 2017 the then Minister for Education, the Hon Rob Stokes MP, announced Francis-Jones Morehen Thorp (FJMT) as the winner of the design excellence competition and head design consultant for the new Inner Sydney High School.

 What is happening to the heritage buildings on the Cleveland and Chalmers Street site?